Altbaier v. Down-Lite

 BladeRoom v.
 Facebook and Emerson

 After a five-week jury trial before the U.S. District Court for the Northern District of California, our team won for UK-based BladeRoom a $30 million verdict against global manufacturing giant Emerson for willful and malicious misappropriation of trade secrets and breach of a non-disclosure agreement relating to BladeRoom’s revolutionary new methodology for constructing warehouse-sized data centers.
 The Daily Journal named this one of the “Top Verdicts” in California in 2018.
+The Court subsequently awarded BladeRoom an additional $30 million in exemplary damages and $17 million in prejudgment interest, for a total judgement exceeding $77 million.
 Our client settled with Facebook after the first week of trial.

 Cadence v.
 Avant!; People v.
 Avant!